atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 **Oracle operation and phase kick-back**

 Now, lets look at the oracle provided for the problem.
-For $\ket{x}$ in any one of the computational basis states,
+For the input qubit in any one of the computational basis states $\ket{x}$, and the output qubit in state $\ket{0}$, the oracle's operation can be written as

 $$U_{f}\left( \ket{x}\ket{0} \right) \rightarrow \ket{x}\ket{f(x)}$$

-However, more generally, lets assume the output qubit is not prepared as $\ket{0}$ but as state $\ket{y}$.
-Since every quantum operation must be reversible, the operation of the oracle would be:
+However, more generally, lets assume the output qubit is not prepared to be in $\ket{0}$ but in state $\ket{y}$.
+Since quantum operations must be reversible, the operation of the oracle would be:

 $$U_{f}\left( \ket{x}\ket{y} \right) \rightarrow \ket{x}\ket{y \oplus f(x)}$$